pritchardlabatpsu/goloco/README.md

 ```

 ### Step 4: Run Docker Compose:
+Public prebuilt images are included in the Dockerhub under the name, "shossainova1\goloco-webapp".
+Images are available for intel CPUs tagged "shossainova1\goloco-webapp:intel" and apple silicon CPUs tagged "shossainova1\goloco-webapp:apple_silicon".
+Although not required prior to following the steps below, this image can be pulled with the command ```docker pull shossainova1\goloco-webapp:{CPU}```, replacing {CPU} with the correct CPU tag.

 Navigate to your cloned goloco git repository that contains the Dockerfile and compose.prod.yml files, and run the following command in your terminal:

 ```bash